I. Financial support by the Society and role of the Council

 XIII.
-Expenses related to Board Meetings organised for ERA Committee board members During the Annual ERA Congress and Meetings Organised by ERA – see also the “Specifications for Organising the ERA’s Congresses and Meetings”
+Expenses related to Board Meetings organised for ERA Committee board members during the Annual ERA Congress and Meetings Organised by ERA – see also the “Specifications for Organising the ERA’s Congresses and Meetings”

-XV.
+XIV.
 Diplomas for Committee Members

 Diplomas must be given to all Committee Members ending their term.